isotope-project/ssa-densem/reviewer-log.md

   We have rewritten both this section and the introduction to clarify this.

-* Line 527: denotationally isn't it because the weakening of contexts corresponds to a function between product types consisting of projections, whereas weakening of labels corresponds to a function between sum types consisting of injections?

-  Yes, but we postpone any discussion of category theory until Section 5.

 * Substitutions and label-substitutions are being used on page 11 but aren't introduced until pages 12 and 14.

-  TODO: address? hmm?
+  We have rewritten sections 2 and 3.

 * In Lemma 3.1, the statement of this theorem seems to imply that case d only holds if L ≤ K. Is that actually necessary?
 I would have assumed that the rule would be that if Δ ⊢ σ : L ~~> K and Γ ≤ Δ and K ≤ K' then Γ ⊢ σ : L ~~> K' but maybe I'm misunderstanding.

-  We have re-stated the lemma for clarity
+  We have re-stated the lemma for clarity.

-Is it really necessary to recapitulate capture-avoiding substitution in the body of the paper?
+* Is it really necessary to recapitulate capture-avoiding substitution in the body of the paper?
 Seems fine to relegate to the appendix.

+  This is now in the appendix.

 * Section 4

-Minor teminological point: Fig 14 is called "Congruence rules" but the last two rules are not congruence rules, they are η equivalences.
-Additionally the first 3 rules (refl/trans/symm) are not congruence rules.

-Line 721: reference to Rust seems a bit out of place

-Line 840: How is the completeness theorem "relatively powerful" ?
-Relative to what?

-Line 834: "for other the other"

-Fig 17: again only half of these rules are congruence rules

-cfg-β₁: why does the expression a have to be pure?
+* cfg-β₁: why does the expression a have to be pure?
 Shouldn't this be valid for any a?

+  Branches are only allowed to provide a pure argument to make label substitution simpler.

-Line 929: this notation is ambiguous: in ∀ i. Γ, x: Aᵢ ⊢ tᵢ ▷ L, (lⱼ(Aⱼ),)ⱼ it isn't clear what i or j range over.
+* Line 929: this notation is ambiguous: in ∀ i. Γ, x: Aᵢ ⊢ tᵢ ▷ L, (lⱼ(Aⱼ),)ⱼ it isn't clear what i or j range over.
 In particular it appeared to me at first that they index over different sets but now I think they are both ranging over the same set?

+  They range over different sets.
+We've added explict domains (i ∈ I, j ∈ J) whenever we quantify over two sets.

-Also, in the notation for a where block do we really need the trailing comma in (lᵢ(Aᵢ),)ᵢ ?
+* Also, in the notation for a where block do we really need the trailing comma in (lᵢ(Aᵢ),)ᵢ ?

+  We write it as a comma-separated list, and neither keeping or omitting it "looks right," so we picked the less-ambiguous one.

-I don't really see why I should think of cfg-η as an η rule at all.
+* I don't really see why I should think of cfg-η as an η rule at all.
 Where blocks aren't given by a universal property in the semantics so I don't think it's appropriate to call any of their rules β/η rules.

-Line 1017-1018: What does "r where t" mean?
+* Line 1017-1018: What does "r where t" mean?
 Also why do we have a typing side condition for r here but not e,s,t?

-Line 1075: "It turns out that this being able to do this"
+  TODO

-Line 1108-1111: if we are appealing to the completeness theorem to prove equivalences in the theory is the theory really all that convenient to use?
+* Line 1108-1111: if we are appealing to the completeness theorem to prove equivalences in the theory is the theory really all that convenient to use?

-Line 1108-1111: this seems to be the first mention of an application of the completeness theorem
+  First, when writing a compiler, the equations are all we have, so it's valuable to know we have a complete set.
+Second, even when doing things by hand, there are other cases where it's easier to work syntactically than to work in the model.

-In my opinion, since the article is supposed to be about SSA, Section 4 should *start* with the description of strict SSA and Figure 26 and then introduce the "type-theoretic SSA" as a generalization, then return to their equivalence, paralleling the structure of Section 2.
+* In my opinion, since the article is supposed to be about SSA, Section 4 should *start* with the description of strict SSA and Figure 26 and then introduce the "type-theoretic SSA" as a generalization, then return to their equivalence, paralleling the structure of Section 2.

-Section 4.4 is structured in a way that is difficult to follow.
-You say you "introduce" strict regions, then you make several claims about it, but you don't actually introduce strict regions for several pages.
-This is the part of the article where the authors explain how their type-theoretic calculus is related to ordinary SSA, but the structure here makes it difficult for the reader to understand what the strict region subset of the language is, because the description depends on several different figures and a third version of the calculus, ANF.

-Line 1174: "as an strict region"
+  We have rewritten section 4.4. along these lines.

-Line 1250: this version of the translation into ANF is in the worst case exponential in the size of the input program, because it duplicates the continuation r in the translation of a case expression.
+* Line 1250: this version of the translation into ANF is in the worst case exponential in the size of the input program, because it duplicates the continuation r in the translation of a case expression.
 To avoid this you can create a *join point*.
 This doesn't affect the correctness of the translation but it would be better if you verified the non-naive version (which I think you should be able to).

+  We have replaced it with the linear-time algorithm.

-Fig 26: Why does your standard SSA allow for the branches of a case to be arbitrary terminators (so including case as well?).
+* Fig 26: Why does your standard SSA allow for the branches of a case to be arbitrary terminators (so including case as well?).
 Maybe it's a typo.
 It seems unrealistic and also doesn't seem to be necessary as your translation to strict SSA never has nested cases

+  Many SSA IRs have an n-ary exit form to defer deciding whether C-style switch statements or pattern matching should be compiled with jump tables or a sequence of conditionals.
+We can represent n-ary branches with nested cases.

-Section 4.5: this is all very technical but ultimately straightforward.
+* Section 4.5: this is all very technical but ultimately straightforward.
 Does it really need to be in this much detail in the body of the paper?

+  We have taken it out of the main body.

 * Section 5
 Section 5: This is a pretty nice introduction to Premonoidal/Freyd